paoliniluis/metabase-workbench-mysql/README.md

 - Maildev: just an email server
 - Commented out singlestore: just to test this engine
 - MySQL Prometheus exporter: currently getting metrics out of the App DB, but you can add any other exporter to test other DBs in the stack
+- Pyroscope: capture the actual telemetry of the functions in the app

 ## How to run